amirouche/guile-arew/scheme/base.md

 A parameterize expression is used to change the values returned by specified parameter objects during the evaluation of the body.

-The ⟨param⟩ and ⟨value⟩ expressions are evaluated in an unspecified order.
-The ⟨body⟩ is evaluated in a dynamic environment in which calls to the parameters return the results of passing the corresponding values to the conversion procedure specified when the parameters were created.
+The param and value expressions are evaluated in an unspecified order.
+The body is evaluated in a dynamic environment in which calls to the parameters return the results of passing the corresponding values to the conversion procedure specified when the parameters were created.
 Then the previous values of the parameters are restored without passing them to the conversion procedure.
-The results of the last expression in the ⟨body⟩ are returned as the results of the entire parameterize expression.
+The results of the last expression in the body are returned as the results of the entire parameterize expression.

 Note: If the conversion procedure is not idempotent, the results of